cyber-prophet/bostrom-journal/BostromJournal001.md

 - computing each blockchain block;
 - checking and signing transaction messages from other nodes (thus reaching a consensus on the present state of the blockchain);
-- distributing state of a blockchain via api.
+- distributing state of a blockchain via various apis.

 Neurons' useful functions are: